davestemerdink/fuel-plugin-scaleio/doc/source/introduction.rst

 ScaleIO Cinder and Nova Drivers
 -------------------------------

-ScaleIO includes aCinder driver, which interfaces between ScaleIO and OpenStack, and presents volumes to OpenStack as block devices which are available for block storage.
+ScaleIO includes Cinder driver, which interfaces between ScaleIO and OpenStack, and presents volumes to OpenStack as block devices which are available for block storage.
 It also includes an OpenStack Nova driver, for handling compute and instance volume related operations.
 The ScaleIO driver executes the volume operations by communicating with the backend ScaleIO MDM through the ScaleIO Gateway.

 Requirements